scidsg/hushline/docs/README.md

 ## Installing on Raspberry Pi
 1. Download the official Raspberry Pi Imager: https://www.raspberrypi.com/software/
 2. Install Raspberry Pi OS (64-bit) to a micro SD card.
-3. Log in to your Pi using SSH:
+3. Open a Terminal, and log in to your Pi using SSH:
 ```
 ssh pi@<IP>
 ```